SomeshK4/harry-kart-master/README.md

 | 3rd      | WAIKIKI SILVIO|

 ## Implementation
-The assignment has to be implemented as a spring boot application.
-Here you will find a boilerplate application implemented in both Java and Kotlin, choose whichever of the two you prefer.
-Feel free to delete the files you don't need.
-We have set the java version to 15, but you are not required to use Java 15.
-You can in fact set a lower Java version if you prefer, however Java 8 is minimum.
-Please note that the boilerplate uses the text blocks feature from Java 15 (so you might have to remove that piece of code first).

 The input is provided as an XML document (see examples ```/src/main/resources/input_0.xml```, ```/src/main/resources/input_1.xml``` and ```/src/main/resources/input_2.xml```), in case you need it we provide the XML schema for it (```/src/main/resources/input.xsd```)